Obixander/Flowcoach/Docs/Requirement-Specification.md

 ### Subsystem 02: Emotion Panel
 ---
 1. The user needs to se a grid of "Cards" (Images with text) after they login
-2. The user needs to be able to press on a "card" where they will be sent to the Coaching page that relates to the pressed "card"
+2. The user needs to be able to press on a "card" where they will be sent to the Q&A page that relates to the pressed "card"
 3. The user needs to be able to scroll on the emotion panel

-### Subsystem 03: Emotional Coaching
+### Subsystem 03: Q&A
 ---
 1. The user needs to be able to read about the emotion the picked
 2. The user needs to be able to answer some questions related to the emotion
-3. The user needs to be asked about how they would what to feel instead using a set list of choices
+3. The user needs to be asked about how they would want to feel instead using a set list of choices
 4. After the user answers how they want to feel, they need to be sent to a different page based on their answer
-5. The user's answers needs to be able save their answer to their journal
+5. The user's answers needs to be saved to their journal automatically

 ### Subsystem 04: Psychoeducation
 ---